ibm-cloud-docs/monitoring/monitoring.md

 You can monitor your infrastructure, and the applications running on it with the IBM Cloud Monitoring with Sysdig service.
 {:shortdesc}

-After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage data through the IBM Cloud Monitoring with Sysdig Web UI for that source.
+After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure Sysdig agents for your metrics sources, you can view, monitor, and manage data through the service's web UI.

 Data for default metrics is automatically collected.
 You can configure custom metrics and add labels to those metrics to describe their characteristics.
 Data for these custom metrics is also automatically collected.

-You can analyze data in the *Explore* tab and in the *Dashboard* tab of the Web UI.
+You can analyze data in the *Explore* tab and in the *Dashboard* tab of the web UI.
 You monitor the data through metric views and dashboards.

 * Use a metric view to monitor an individual metric.
 * Use dashboards to get a specialized insight into network data, application data, topology, services, hosts, and containers by monitoring data through panels.
 A panel displays a metric or group of metrics in a dashboard.